 - The option to have students 6 feet apart on a bus would not be practical as pick up times and drop up times and school start times would vary from 7:30am to 10:30am.
-Reducing bus capacity on an average to 40% is possible if wearing masks does not mitigate risk of viral spread on the bus. - In the 40% reduction plan, a 72 passenger bus would have on average 29 students. - We may stagger the start time for the elementary schools. - To slightly further reduce density, we will require siblings to sit together without a seat between them.
+Reducing bus capacity on an average to 40% is possible if wearing masks does not mitigate risk of viral spread on the bus. - In the 40% reduction plan, a 72 passenger bus would have on average 29 students. - We would stagger the start time for the elementary schools.

+- To slightly further reduce density, we will require siblings to sit together without a seat between them.
 For example, out of 470 students at Harris Hill, 130 are siblings.
 This percentage runs true throughout the District. - In addition, all students would have assigned seats and the same grade level would be in closest proximity (except for siblings). - To attempt to further reduce density, we believe that parent pick up and drop off would increase.
-We will canvas parents to determine who will opt out of busing prior to the final bus rounding in mid-August, understanding that at any time parents may opt back in.
+We will canvas parents to determine who will opt out of busing prior to the final bus rounding in mid-August, understanding that at any time parents may opt back in. - No students would be picked up prior to 7am. - 7:35 am: Drop off time for Harris Hill and Clarence Center Elementary Schools buses then pick up Sheridan Hill & Ledgeview Elementary students. - 8:15 am: Drop off time Sheridan Hill and Ledgeview elementary students - 9:00 am: Drop off time for middle school and high school students. - High School ridership in the AM would be on average 40% of capacity (based on survey results). - Approximately six High School buses will arrive early so they can be used for Middle School student pickup that will reduce ridership to our goal of 40%. - 7:45am to 2:05pm: Harris Hill and Clarence Center Elementary School day - 8:25am to 2:45pm: Sheridan Hill and Ledgeview Elementary school day - 9:10am to 3:47pm: Clarence Middle School day (mirroring current schedule 8:58am to 3:35pm) - 9:10am to 3:48pm: Clarence High School day (mirroring current schedule 8:52am to 3:30pm)